Jacqueline100/academic-kickstart-dhuang/content/authors/admin/_index.md

 - Visitors
 ---

 Danyi Huang is a graduate student at the University of British Columbia.
 Her research interests include computational linguistics, cloud computing and programmable matter.
 She likes playing the violin and the viola.
+She enjoys delving into the algorithm and data science.

 C'est la vie.